TKouyama/ROLO_LunarCalibration/README.md

 - Kouyama et al., Lunar calibration for ASTER VNIR and TIR with observations of the Moon in 2003 and 2017, Remote Sensing, accepted.

 This repository will be composed of:
-- Program for converting TLE to SPK kernel
+- Program for converting TLE to SPK kernel: src/read_tle_for_AIST_ROLO.pro
-- Program for calculating obsrevation geometry at a given date using SPICE toolkit
+- Program for calculating obsrevation geometry at a given date using SPICE toolkit: get_geometry_with_spice_Rolo_location in estimate_ROLO_brignthess_band.pro
-- Program for estimating lunar irradiance at the given geometry with the ROLO model
+- Program for estimating lunar irradiance at the given geometry with the ROLO model: estimate_ROLO_brignthess_band.pro

 (Not completed yet.)